ManiaExchange/GeryKnockout/README.md

 ![Prompt when opting out of the knockout](https://cdn.discordapp.com/attachments/770396713726509146/771888724052934676/unknown.png)

 ## Credits
-[@stefan-baumann](https://github.com/stefan-baumann) for the dynamic KO multiplier algorithm
+MrA for suggesting a progressive KO multiplier and [@stefan-baumann](https://github.com/stefan-baumann) for creating the algorithm

 Dennis for suggesting the syntax for the `/ko lives` command

+Realspace for suggesting the tiebreaker mode

 CavalierDeVache for the original plugin